robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 Following security design best practices you already setup your servers to log to CloudWatch.
 You’ve also setup automated scanning of instances under attack using [AWS Inspector](https://aws.amazon.com/inspector/).
 Let’s look at Inspector to see if the SSH configuration adheres to best practices to determine what the risk is involved with the brute force attack.

 1. Go to [Amazon Inspector](https://us-west-2.console.aws.amazon.com/inspector/home?region=us-west-2) in the Amazon Console.
-2. Click on **Findings** in the left navigation.
+2. Click to **Findings** in the left navigation.
-3. You should see the four medium severity findings as shown below:
+3. Review the four medium severity findings.
     ![Inspector Findings](../images/03-inspector-findings.png)

     If you have run multiple Inspector scans outside of this workshop you can filter down the findings by using the **GuardDuty Finding ID** (as shown above) you copied earlier.
 The Inspector template that was used for the scan includes this ID in the name.